monteiroman/medidas2_magicScript/Tests/README.md

 This script can simulate three horn types: linear, tangential and exponential.

-It also can define an air volume for subtract the horn leftovers (this is the OpenEMS way to do it according to [this](https://openems.de/index.php/Metal_sheet_with_cylindrical_holes.html) tutorial).
+It also can define an air volume for subtract horn leftovers (according to [this](https://openems.de/index.php/Metal_sheet_with_cylindrical_holes.html) tutorial, this is the OpenEMS way to do it).

 **a)** Linear profile Corrugated Horn